Ejikeomeke/Energy_analytics_etl/README.md

-# Weather Data ETL for Energy Application
+# Weather Data ETL for Energy Analytics

 This ETL project extracts weather data for energy analytics, leveraging on Apache Airflow, Python, and Azure Cloud technologies.
 It retrieves data from a weather API, transforms the data for analytical use, and loads the processed data into Azure Cloud.